Magnesium oil is my secret for hair, for sleep and less stress – plenty of benefits, no side effects! Use this easy recipe to make it and save money!

 I’m certainly not trying to scare you off, but I’ve got to be honest.
 According to the grapevine, magnesium oil stings when you first apply it.
 The more deficient you are in magnesium, the more it stings.
 But supposedly, the sting goes away after about two weeks.

-- In no way whatsoever was there was a reprieve after two weeks.
-And certainly I had built my magnesium stores enough to no longer be deficient…
+- In no way whatsoever was there a reprieve from the stinging sensation after two weeks?
+And certainly, I had built my magnesium stores enough to no longer be deficient…

 - So here’s the deal.
-If you make magnesium oil and it stings, just apply your favorite lotion afterwards.
-That’s what I do, and it’s WAAAY better than the magnesium oil alone.
+If you make magnesium oil and it stings, just apply your favorite lotion afterward.
+That’s what I do, and it’s WAY better than applying magnesium oil alone.
 In fact, this is what I do when I run out of my own magnesium lotion.

-There are MANY different types of magnesium on the market, and I’ve highlighted a few of the most common types of magnesium here.
-Be sure you’re using magnesium chloride flakes for this recipe.
-Otherwise, you’re not really making magnesium oil.
+There are MANY different types of magnesium on the market.
+In this recipe be sure you’re using magnesium chloride flakes.
+Otherwise, you’re not really making pure magnesium oil.

-However, I’d rather you start small than not start at all. that’s where this magnesium oil recipe comes into play.
+However, I’d rather you start small than not start at all.
+That’s where this magnesium recipe comes into play.
 You only need two ingredients, and one is water!

-- 2 large mugs, OR a small pot and a small glass bowl
+- 2 large mugs OR a small pot and a small glass bowl spoon

 - glass spray bottle (this one is what you see in the pictures, but these are also clear and a much better deal.
 These amber bottles have a different type of nozzle and are slightly smaller, but they’re MUCH more affordable.)